-Instructor: Dalton

-Also listed as: BUDDSTD C214/S ASIAN C214

-TIBETAN C224 Readings in Tibetan Buddhist Texts 2 or 4 Units Offered through: East Asian Languages and Cultures

-Terms offered: Fall 2017, Spring 2017, Fall 2016

-This seminar provides an introduction to a broad range of Tibetan Buddhist texts, including chronicles and histories, biographical literature, doctrinal treatises, canonical texts, ritual manuals, pilgrimage guides, and liturgical texts.
+Instructor: Dalton Also listed as: BUDDSTD C214/S ASIAN C214 Seminar in Tibetan Buddhism: Read Less [-] TIBETAN C224 Readings in Tibetan Buddhist Texts 2 or 4 Units Offered through: East Asian Languages and Cultures Terms offered: Spring 2018, Fall 2017, Spring 2017, Fall 2016 This seminar provides an introduction to a broad range of Tibetan Buddhist texts, including chronicles and histories, biographical literature, doctrinal treatises, canonical texts, ritual manuals, pilgrimage guides, and liturgical texts.
 It is intended for graduate students interested in premodern Tibet from any perspective.
 Students are required to do all of the readings in the original classical Tibetan.
 It will also serve as a tools and methods for the study of Tibetan Buddhist literature, including standard lexical and bibliographic references, digital resources, and secondary literature in modern languages.
 The content of the course will vary from semester to semester to account for the needs and interests of particular students.

+Readings in Tibetan Buddhist Texts: Read More [+]

 Rules & Requirements

 Prerequisites: Consent of instructor

 Hours & Format

 Fall and/or spring: 15 weeks - 3-3 hours of seminar per week

 Additional Details

 Subject/Course Level: Tibetan/Graduate

 Grading: Letter grade.

-Instructor: Dalton

-Also listed as: BUDDSTD C224/S ASIAN C224

-TIBETAN 298 Directed Study for Graduate Students 1 - 8 Units

-Offered through: East Asian Languages and Cultures Terms offered: Fall 2017, Spring 2017, Fall 2016

-Special tutorial or seminar on selected topics not covered by available

-courses or seminars.
+Instructor: Dalton Also listed as: BUDDSTD C224/S ASIAN C224 Readings in Tibetan Buddhist Texts: Read Less [-] TIBETAN 298 Directed Study for Graduate Students 1 - 8 Units Offered through: East Asian Languages and Cultures Terms offered: Prior to 2007 Special tutorial or seminar on selected topics not covered by available courses or seminars.

-Rules & Requirements

-Repeat rules: Course may be repeated for credit when topic changes.

-Hours & Format

-Fall and/or spring: 15 weeks - 1-8 hours of independent study per week
+Directed Study for Graduate Students: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 1-8 hours of independent study per week Summer:

-Summer: